SAP eCommerce

 At the other end of the spectrum, you have “true B2B” scenarios.
 These are more complex.
 Different customers may have their own pricing and availability that’s specified in contracts.
 Some customers might be allowed to buy certain SKUs, while others aren’t.
 Credit terms will differ among customers, and everyone needs visibility into real-time credit status.

-At the B2B end of the spectrum, all that data and logic lives in SAP ECC.
+All that data and logic lives in SAP ECC.
 That’s why a deep integration to ECC is essential for B2B eCommerce.

 Learn more about Corevist’s offerings for SAP ECC and R/3 eCommerce.